Yellow Rock, New South Wales (Blue Mountains): Location and features

 Yellow Rock is located approximately 60 km west north-west of the Sydney central business district, in the Blue Mountains local government area.
 Yellow Rock is situated on the eastern, lower slopes of the Blue Mountains and the western side of the Nepean River extending back some way from it, the elevation rising from the river to a peak of 245 m AHD.
 It is surrounded by the suburbs of Mount Riverview, Warrimoo and Springwood to the south, Winmalee to the west, Hawkesbury Heights and Yarramundi to the north and northeast respectively, and Castlereagh across the Nepean to the east.
-Yellow Rock is one of Sydney's most western parts, it is apart of the greater western Sydney region.
+Yellow Rock is one of Sydney's most western parts, it is a part of the greater western Sydney region.

 Much of the Yellomundee Regional Park is contained within the locality.
 The Yellomundee Regional Park has bike and walking tracks and stretches north-south on the west side of the Nepean River, and the Yellow Rock lookout at the end of Yellow Rock Road.
 Frasers Creek flows in a west-northeast direction in the north part of the suburb, passing north of the lookout through the park to the river.
 The northern border of the suburb is a creek, opposite of which is the Hawkesbury Ridge.

 The village of Yellow Rock has a Rural Fire Service station which is a satellite station to Winmalee Rural Fire Brigade; and a Greek Orthodox monastery.